Deltares/rtc-tools-interface/README.md

 from rtctools_interface.closed_loop.config import ClosedLoopConfig from rtctools_interface.closed_loop.runner import run_optimization_problem_closed_loop
 ```
+#### Fixed inputs
+Create the file `fixed_inputs.json`, in which you specify which variables in your
+timeseries import are what we call 'fixed_inputs'.
+They are timeseries that the closed
+loop runner should simply copy as they are, even if they contain only NaNs in a modelling
+period.

+The variables that are not mentioned in this list of fixed_inputs, and have only NaN's
+in a modelling period, are considered being 'initial values'.
+The closed loop runner will set
+the first timestep of each modelling period with the corresponding calculated value from the
+previous modelling period.

+#### Closed loop config
 A `ClosedLoopConfig` configuration can be created from a csv file or
 from a given forecast timestep (time between each time range)
 and optimization period (duration of each time range).